King John's Castle, Carlingford, Co Louth

 GPS54.04325044707215, -6.186864417897097

-Parking – Two public car parks serve visitors: the Newry Road Car Park (a 3‑minute walk) and the Thwaites Car Park (a 5‑minute walk).
+Parking – Two public car parks serve the area: the Newry Road Car Park (a three-minute walk) and the Thwaites Car Park (five minutes).
 Both are free for OPW visitors.

-Getting there – From Dublin, take the M1 to the Dundalk North exit (Junction 18) and then the R173 straight to Carlingford (about 1 hour 15 minutes).
-Bus Éireann routes 100X (Dublin → Dundalk) and 161 (Dundalk → Carlingford) provide a public‑transport option, with the castle a few minutes’ walk from the town bus stop.
-Cyclists can follow the Carlingford‑Omeath Greenway, a flat 2.5 km trail that ends at the castle’s base.
+Getting there – From Dublin, take the M1 to the Dundalk North exit (Junction 18) and follow the R173 directly into Carlingford, roughly an hour and fifteen minutes drive.
+Bus Éireann routes 100X (Dublin to Dundalk) and 161 (Dundalk to Carlingford) provide a reliable public transport option, with the town centre and castle just a short walk from the bus stop.
+Cyclists can ride the flat Carlingford-Omeath Greenway, a 2.5 km trail that finishes near the castle’s base.